 Providing on-going support from a person with a brain injury

 Ultimately, many people with a brain injury will be able to get back to living more or less completely independently.
-However, many will also need some level of continuing support to ensure their welfare is maintained.
+However, many will also need some level of continuing support and some supplements like Nerve control 911 to welfare is maintained.
 Exactly what help they need will depend on their level of on-going issues and how much you can help is likely to depend on your own circumstances.

 Funding support for brain injury patients